 During submarine export cable installation, temporary vessel or channel access restrictions may be imposed by the USCG or VTSNY.
 Cable installation in New York State waters may be conducted from anchored cable lay barges, which would involve additional anchor handling vessels to reposition the anchors as installation moves along the submarine export cable corridor.
-This activity may also result in temporary disruption or displacement of marine activities within New York Harbor.
+This activity may also result in temporary disruption or displacement of marine activities.